-In addition to the prohibited activities identified above, we also provide standard and other exceptions to those prohibitions for certain activities as
+In addition to the prohibited activities identified above, we also provide standard and other exceptions to those prohibitions for certain activities as described below.

-We note that the long-term viability of the North Feather DPS and Central Coast DPS of the foothill vellow-legged frog, as with many wildlife species, is intimately tied to the condition of their habitat.
+We note that the long-term viability of the North Feather DPS and Central Coast DPS of the foothill yellow-legged frog, as with many wildlife species, is intimately tied to the condition of their habitat.
 As described in our analysis of the species' status, one of the major threats to the North Feather DPS and Central Coast DPS of the foothill yellowlegged frog's continued viability is habitat loss, degradation, and fragmentation resulting from past or current anthropogenic impacts or from catastrophic wildfires.
-The potential for an increase in frequency and severity of catastrophic wildfires from the effects of climate change subsequently increases the risk to the species posed by this threat.
-An additional threat is the occurrence of nonnative species that may predate upon and compete for resources with the foothill yellowlegged frog.
-We have determined that actions taken by forest management entities in the range of the North Feather DPS and Central Coast DPS of the foothill yellowlegged frog for the purpose of reducing the risk or severity of catastrophic wildfires and protecting stream habitat, even if these actions may result in some short-term or low level of localized negative effect to North Feather DPS and/or Central Coast DPS of the foothill yellow-legged frog, will further the goal of reducing the likelihood of either DPS becoming endangered, and will also likely contribute to their conservation and long-term viability.
-This includes measures approved by the Service, to conduct wildfire prevention activities, non-emergency suppression activities, and other silviculture best management practices that are in accordance with an established forest or fuels management plan and that include measures that minimize impacts to the species and its habitat.
+The potential for an increase in frequency and severity of catastrophic wildfires from the effects of climate change subsequently increases the risk to the DPSs posed by this threat.
+An additional threat is the occurrence of nonnative species that may predate upon and compete for resources with the foothill yellow-legged frog.

+We have determined that actions taken by forest management entities in the range of the North Feather DPS and Central Coast DPS of the foothill yellowlegged frog for the purpose of reducing the risk or severity of catastrophic wildfires and protecting stream habitat, even if these actions may result in some short-term or low level of localized negative effect to the North Feather DPS and/or Central Coast DPS of the foothill yellow-legged frog, will further the goal of reducing the likelihood of either DPS becoming endangered, and will also likely contribute to their conservation and long-term viability.
+This includes measures to conduct wildfire prevention activities, non-emergency suppression activities, and other silviculture best management practices that are in accordance with an established forest or fuels management plan that follow current State of California Forest Practice Rules, State fire codes, or local fire codes/ordinances as appropriate.

-In addition, habitat restoration efforts that specifically provide for the habitat needs of the North Feather DPS and Central Coast DPS of the foothill yellowlegged frog as approved by the Service and include measures that minimize impacts to the species and its habitat are appropriate for an exception.
-These activities would most likely have some limited short-term impacts but overall would provide for conservation of the two DPSs.
-Habitat restoration efforts focused on other species (e.g., salmonid species) are not included in this exception without written approval from the Service.
+In addition, habitat restoration efforts that specifically provide for the habitat needs of the North Feather DPS and Central Coast DPS of the foothill yellowlegged frog and include measures that minimize impacts to the species and its habitat are an exception to the prohibitions.
+These efforts must be carried out in accordance with finalized conservation plans or strategies specifically identified for the foothill vellow-legged frog and include measures that minimize impacts to the North Feather and Central Coast DPSs.
+These activities will most likely have some limited short-term impacts but overall will provide for conservation of the two DPSs.

-Removal and restoration of trespass cannabis cultivation sites as approved by the Service are excepted from prohibitions.
-These activities would benefit the foothill yellow-legged frog, especially in the Central Coast DPS area.
-Trespass cannabis cultivation sites cause several issues for the foothill vellow-legged frog including water diversion, pollution, sedimentation, and introduction of pesticides and fertilizers to streams occupied by the foothill yellow-legged frog.
+Removal and restoration of trespass cannabis cultivation sites are also excepted from prohibitions.
+These activities will benefit the foothill yellow-legged frog, especially in the Central Coast DPS area.
+Trespass cannabis cultivation sites cause several issues for the foothill vellow-legged frog, including water diversion, pollution, sedimentation, and introduction of pesticides and fertilizers to streams occupied by the foothill vellow-legged frog.
 When these sites are found, they often require reclamation (waste cleanup and removal of fertilizers, pesticides, and debris) and restoration to precultivation conditions.
 Cleanup of these sites may involve activities that may cause localized, short-term disturbance to the North Feather DPS and Central Coast DPS of the foothill yellow-legged frog.
-However, the removal of pesticides and other chemicals that can affect the North Feather DPS or Central Coast DPS of the foothill vellow-legged frog and the surrounding environment is encouraged.
+However, the removal of pesticides and other chemicals that can affect the North Feather DPS or Central Coast DPS of the foothill yellow-legged frog and the surrounding environment is encouraged.
 Removal and restoration of trespass cannabis cultivation sites is expected to have long-term benefits for resiliency of the North Feather DPS and Central Coast DPS.